cauhoi/sample_crawler/README.md

 # Package Tracking

-This is a Rails web scraper
+This is a Ruby web scraper app.

 To scrape the example website included in the code:
 ```